 CREATE TABLE Emp_tab ( FOREIGN KEY (Deptno) REFERENCES Dept_tab ON DELETE SET NULL);

-To find the names of constraints, what columns they affect, and other information to help you manage them, query the static data dictionary views
+You can query these views to find the names of constraints, what columns they affect, and other information to help you manage constraints.

 Some constraint names are user specified (such as